Stay Safe in Paris: Top 8 Scams to Watch Out For

 The classic pickpocket scheme

 Paris is a playground for pickpockets.
 Thieves love crowded spots like the Eiffel Tower, metro stations, and all the must-see tourist traps.
-Keep an eye out on Lines 1 and 4, the metro lines that zip through all the hot spots.
+Keep an eye out for Lines 1 and 4, the metro lines that zip through all the hot spots.

 06—